prashant9394/helm-charts/docs/setup-tasks.md

                                                   - SAN_LIST=<host1,host2.acme.com,...>               : CSV list that sets the value for SAN list in the TA TLS certificate.
                                                                                                         Defaults to "127.0.0.1,localhost".
                                                   - TA_TLS_CERT_CN=<Common Name>                      : Sets the value for Common Name in the TA TLS certificate.
 Defaults to "Trust Agent TLS Certificate".
-                                                  - TPM_OWNER_SECRET=<40 byte hex>                    : When provided, setup uses the 40 character hex string for the TPM owner password.
-Auto-generated when not provided.
+                                                  - TPM_OWNER_SECRET=<40 char hex>                    : When provided, setup uses the 40 character hex string for the TPM owner password.
+                                                  - TPM_ENDORSEMENT_SECRET=<40 char hex>              : When provided, setup uses the 40 character hex string for the TPM endorsement password.
                                                   - TRUSTAGENT_LOG_LEVEL=<trace|debug|info|error>     : Sets the verbosity level of logging.
 Defaults to 'info'.
                                                   - TRUSTAGENT_PORT=<portnum>                         : The port on which the trust agent service will listen.
                                                                                                         Defaults to 1443